GridProtectionAlliance/PTPSync/README.md

 ```
 To validate that the defined `-b` option is defined correctly, find the interface in this list that will receive traffic for the incoming PTP messages.
 At the end of the line that defines the proper interface is the network interface GUID, copy this value including the curly braces.
 Paste the GUID value, replacing existing one, after the `-b` option with a space in between and click the `Save` button.

-> Always click the `Save` button after making any changes as this updates the record in the configuration database.
+> Always click the `Save` button after making any changes as this operation updates the record in the configuration database.

 A helpful application to use while configuring the `ptpd` engine is the PTPSync Console application.
 Like the manager, this application can be found in the Windows start menu.
 Run this program now to continue with configuration steps: